How Investors Can Grab Better Returns for Transportation Using the Zacks ESP Screener

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-C.H.
-Robinson Worldwide (CHRW) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.93 a share 13 days away from its upcoming earnings release on February 2, 2022.
+Schneider National (SNDR) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $0.66 a share nine days away from its upcoming earnings release on February 3, 2022.

-CHRW has an Earnings ESP figure of 4.79%, which, as explained above, is calculated by taking the percentage difference between the $1.93 Most Accurate Estimate and the Zacks Consensus Estimate of $1.85.
-C.H.
-Robinson Worldwide is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Schneider National's Earnings ESP sits at 2.34%, which, as explained above, is calculated by taking the percentage difference between the $0.66 Most Accurate Estimate and the Zacks Consensus Estimate of $0.64.
+SNDR is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.